Big Sky, Montana: Adventure's Ultimate Mountain Playground

 History & Heritage

-Throughout its development, Big Sky has maintained three distinct areas: the "Meadow" (an alpine valley at 6,200 feet), the "Mountain" (base elevation of 7,400 feet where the ski resorts are located), and the "Canyon" (along the Gallatin River).
-While lacking the century-old mining or railroad heritage of many Montana towns, Big Sky's history represents American entrepreneurship and the vision to transform untamed wilderness into a world-renowned destination while preserving the natural beauty that makes Montana "Big Sky Country."
+Throughout its development, Big Sky has maintained three distinct areas: the "Meadow" (alpine valley at 6,200 feet), the "Mountain" (base 7,400 feet), and the "Canyon" (along the Gallatin River).
+The Big Sky Resort Area District's resort tax was extended through 2065 by voters in May 2025.
+While lacking century-old mining heritage, Big Sky's history represents American entrepreneurship—transforming wilderness into a world-renowned destination while preserving the natural beauty that makes Montana "Big Sky Country."

 Seasonal Activities & Local Events